 Our multidisciplinary treatment center provides women with the most complete, accurate and prompt diagnosis and treatment possible.
-The service offers patients state-of-the-art diagnostic technology and advanced treatment options in one centralized location.
+The center offers patients state-of-the-art diagnostic technology and advanced treatment options in one centralized location.

-The Breast Care Center is available to treat women with a variety of symptoms and conditions, including cysts and lumps, breast pain, nipple discharge and cancer.
+The Breast Care Center is available to treat women with a variety of symptoms and conditions, including cysts and lumps, breast pain, and breast cancer—all in one convenient location.
 A woman may also use the Breast Care Center if she has been referred to a breast surgeon, or simply wants a second opinion.
-Additionally, the Breast Care Center features the only fully digital mammography program in the region.
-Patients are scheduled for a physician appointment at the Breast Care Center promptly if there is a new problem, such as an abnormal mammogram.
+Patients are scheduled for a physician appointment at the Breast Care Center within 24 hours after a problem is identified, such as an abnormal mammogram.

 Testing for Hereditary Breast and Ovarian Cancer Syndrome